-My first suicide attempt goes back when I was 15.
+My first suicide attempt goes back to when I was 15.
 I was at home, locked in my room (nobody bothered, I was a teenager and I could stay in my room unnoticed for days).

 You can do this for a while.
 Then you break.
-On the inside, on the outside or both.
+On the inside, on the outside, or both.